pyOpenSci/python-package-guide/documentation/package-documentation-best-practices.md

     to crop a raster image.
     Parameters
     ----------
-    ext_obj: list or geopandas geodataframe
+    ext_obj: list or geopandas.GeoDataFrame
-        If provided with a geopandas geodataframe, the extent will be generated from that.
+        If provided with a `geopandas.GeoDataFrame`, the extent will be generated from that.
 Otherwise, extent values should be in the order: minx, miny, maxx, maxy.
     Return